IACUC Application Review Process

 - Effective at the January 2013 IACUC meeting, only applications using the the October 2012 version of the forms will be accepted.
 Applications using prior versions of the form will be returned.

 Studies submitted to the IACUC for review must comprise a completed application form, including appropriate signatures.
-Completed applications need to be submitted to Research Integrity Services, either via email (to Julie Simpson or Kathleen Stilwell), fax (603-862-3564), or campus/US mail (Service Building, 51 College Road, Durham, NH 03824-3585).
+Completed applications need to be submitted to Research Integrity Services, either via email (to Julie Simpson), fax (603-862-3564), or campus/US mail (Service Building, 51 College Road, Durham, NH 03824-3585).

 At UNH, there is only one level of IACUC review, which occurs at a convened IACUC meeting.
 Project directors must submit applications to the IACUC for review according to the meeting schedule.
 The schedule applies to all projects involving vertebrate animals.